Jump To Section

 - Who would have the most interesting narrative voice?
 Think about the voice of each of your characters and ask yourself: who would give the story the most flavor and tension?
 Is it a certain character?
 Is it a group of characters?
 Or is it you, the author?

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the Masterclass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Neil Gaiman, David Baldacci, Joyce Carol Oates, Dan Brown, Margaret Atwood, James Patterson, and more.